 During your political science studies, you’ll learn about

 - Foreign affairs

 - Political philosophy

-A political science major sets you up for a career in law, politics, or journalism.
+A political science major sets you up for a career in law, criminal justice, politics, or journalism.
 You may even find yourself becoming the next influential political pundit one day.

 #8 Computer Science & Data Analytics

 By studying computer science and data analytics, you’ll learn about the hardware and software that powers today’s ever-evolving technology.
 Some interesting topics you’ll learn about include:

 - Artificial intelligence

 - Gaming technology

 Many industries rely heavily on computer scientists.
 Whether you want to develop a new video game or create the next big social media app, computer science can support you along your journey.